My name is Martin Link. I specialize in CRO (conversion rate optimization), and these are my five confessions.

 Looking for a deeper conversation?
 We offer paid marketing consultations, where we take deep dives into user experience, SEO, and conversion optimization.

-We also offer an introductory SMART Marketing Consultation where we'll work with you to review your sales and marketing plans and discuss ways to build integrated marketing campaigns.
+We also offer an introductory Marketing Discovery Session where we'll work with you to review your sales and marketing plans and discuss ways to build integrated marketing campaigns.
 Contact us to start building a better results-driven marketing practice for your organization.